SLASCONE/SLASCONE-demo-cpp/SLASCONE-demo-client/README.md

 ]
 ```

-to this
+to this:
 ```
     "$ref": "#/components/schemas/TemplateDto"
 ```

-You can download the OpenAPI document from https://api365.slascone.com/swagger/v2/swagger.json
+You can download the OpenAPI document from https://api365.slascone.com/swagger/v2/swagger.json.

 ## Signature check and (temporarily) offline files